-The quiet of your home can be suddenly disrupted by the unsettling sounds of tiny feet scurrying across the floor or the faint squeaks emanating from behind walls.
-These noises are often the first indicators that you might have some unwelcome guests: mice.
+The quiet of your home can be suddenly disrupted by the unsettling common sounds of tiny feet scurrying across the floor or the faint squeaks emanating from behind walls.
+These common noise issues are often the first indicators that you might have some unwelcome guests: mice.
 Understanding these sounds and what they mean is crucial in addressing potential infestations before they become severe.

 Mice are nocturnal creatures, meaning they're most active during the night.
 This is when you'll likely hear them moving around.
-Here are some common sounds that indicate mice presence:
+Here are some common sounds and different noises that indicate mice presence:

 Squeaking

-Mice communicate with each other through a series of high-pitched squeaks.
+Mice communicate with each other through a series of high-pitched squeaks and other squeaking sounds.
 These sounds can vary in frequency and volume, often used to express distress, mating calls, or territorial disputes.
+While mice aren’t typically considered highly vocal animals compared to some wildlife, their squeaks are a key form of communication and can sometimes signal aggression or excitement.

 Scratching and Gnawing